Guta19/alx-system_engineering-devops/README.md

-Now I am becoming a devops developer at alx
+learning shell redirections at alx